HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 Notably, we can see several `sioc` properties, such as `sioc:item` (0.24% of pages) and `sioc:useraccount` (0.03% of pages). <a hreflang="en" href="https://www.w3.org/Submission/sioc-spec/">SIOC</a> is a standard designed to describe structured data relating to _online communities_, such as message boards, forums, wikis and blogs.

-We can also see a <a hreflang="en" href="https://www.w3.org/TR/skos-primer/">SKOS</a> property - `skos:concept` - on 0.04% of pages.
+We can also see a <a hreflang="en" href="https://www.w3.org/TR/skos-primer/">SKOS</a> property—`skos:concept`—on 0.04% of pages.
 SKOS is another standard, which aims to provide a way of describing taxonomies and classifications (e.g., tags, data sets, and so on).

 #### Dublin Core